Long COVID: The science shows how little we know | DW | 10.02.2022

 Some large-scale studies aim to track people's health long after their COVID-19 infections and recovery.

-But researchers like the DZNE's Joachim Schultz say we need more research to provide better clinical definitions and diagnostic criteria on the various forms of long COVID.
-They say they will need much more data to be able to understand the full impact of the condition.
+But researchers like the DZNE's Joachim Schultze say we need more research to provide better clinical definitions and diagnostic criteria on the various forms of long COVID.
+They believe they will need much more data to be able to understand the full impact of the condition.

 Some data shows that vaccines can lower a person's risk of developing long COVID after a SARS-CoV-2 infection.

-Two studies — one in Israel and the other in the UK — have found that people with two doses of a vaccine are less likely to report long COVID symptoms than unvaccinated people.
+Two studies — one in Israel and the other in the United Kingdom — have found that people with two doses of a vaccine are less likely to report long COVID symptoms than unvaccinated people.

-The researchers say their findings also show that vaccines do not cause long COVID.
+The researchers have said their findings also show that vaccines do not cause long COVID.
 Long COVID only occurs after a viral infection.

 First, vaccines help us avoid COVID-19 infections.
 And second, they reduce the severity of symptoms if you still do get infected.